cuonghuynhpyco/demo/README.md

 - K = 1
 Output: false.
 At day = 5, there are 2 guests in the hotel.
 But we have only one room.
 Please specify time/ memory complexity in terms of arrivals, departure, K

+### Solution
+I will compare arrival with the previous departure and counted when arrival < previous departure.
+It means the guest not checkout yet.
+Then I will compare count with a number of the room.